 Anaesthetist

-Anaesthetists are the largest group of specialist doctors in hospitals and provide anaesthesia and pain management to patients who are undergoing surgical, medical or psychiatric procedures
+Anaesthetists are the largest group of specialist doctors in hospitals and provide anaesthesia and pain management to patients undergoing surgical, medical or diagnostic procedures

-As an anaesthetist, you'll assess patients' health and discuss which type of anaesthetic is suitable for them (general, local or regional), administer appropriate anaesthetics before surgery, monitor their wellbeing during surgery and provide care after medical procedures.
-You'll also deal with emergencies in theatre.
+As an anaesthetist, you'll assess patients' health and discuss appropriate anaesthetic options (general, local or regional), administer anaesthetics before surgery, monitor patients during surgery and provide post-operative care.
+You'll also respond to emergencies both in theatre and across the hospital.

-Patients can range from babies to the elderly and may include pregnant women (during childbirth), those undergoing operations and those with chronic pain.
+Patients range from newborns to the elderly and include those having surgery, giving birth or living with chronic pain.

 Responsibilities